smartschat/cort/README.md

 There is no standardized format for storing antecedent decisions on CoNLL coreference data.
 The toolkit expects the following format:

-Files should have one antecedent decision per line, in the format
+Files should have one antecedent decision per line.
+Entries in each line are seperated by tabs.
+The format is

-	doc_id doc_part anaphor_start anaphor_end ante_start ante_end
+	doc_id	doc_par	(anaphor_start, anaphor_end)	(ante_start, ante_end)

 where